Employee Benefits - Fringe Benefits

-The Classic Plan has a mid-range monthly premium because all health care is handled through in- network physicians and specialists.
+The Classic Plan is the primary plan.
+All health care is handled through in- network physicians and specialists.
 The employee and each family member covered by the plan may choose to receive services from any Primary Care Physician (PCP) within the UMR Network.
 There are no benefits if services are received outside the network, except for emergencies that arise while traveling.
 The network is nationwide.